coder-dojo-ham/micropython_worksheets/Intermediate/03_radio_reaction/README.md

 SCROLL_SPEED = 50
 ```

 Other people may be using micro:bits for different radio projects nearby and we don't want to pick up their messages.
 We can configure our micro:bit to belong to a group that just has people using this worksheet.
 To do this we give our microbit a group number between 1 and 255.
-Later on, we will add code that will ignore messages from other groups.
+Later on, we will add code to ignore messages from other groups.

 ```python
 OUR_GROUP = 73 # ask your mentor what group number to use